tareqmahmudir62/tareqmahmudir62/README.md

 <b> 👋 Hi there, </b>

-🧍I’m Tareq Mahmud,currently living in Germany.

-🎯 I am a trained Policy and Data Analyst.
+🧍 🎯 I am Tareq Mahmud, a Policy and Data Analyst currently residing in Germany.

-👀 I’m interested in unearthing the full potential of DATA and looking for opportunities to showcase my skills with Data Analysis.
+👀 My passion lies in unlocking the maximum potential of data and I am eager to explore opportunities to demonstrate my expertise in Data Analysis.

-👨‍💻 I am proficient in Python and its different packages, SQL, A/B Testing, EDA, Data Storytelling, Excel, Customer Segmentation, Machine Learning, NLP, Business Analytics, Data Preprocessing, Data Visualization etc.
+👨‍💻 Proficient in Python and its various packages, SQL, A/B Testing, Exploratory Data Analysis (EDA), Data Storytelling, Excel, Customer Segmentation, Machine Learning, Natural Language Processing (NLP), Business Analytics, Data Preprocessing, Data Visualization, I possess a comprehensive set of technical skills.

-💡I love to learn new skills and specifically any skill related to Data.
+💡My insatiable thirst for knowledge, especially in the field of data, drives me to continuously learn and upskill.

 <img align="left" width="47%" src="https://github-readme-stats.vercel.app/api?username=tareqmahmudir62" />